tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cost-management/index.md

 ---

-# Azure Cost Management
+# Microsoft Cost Management

-The Azure Cost Management APIs provide the ability to explore cost and usage data via multidimensional analysis, where creating customized filters and expressions allow you to answer consumption-related questions for your Azure resources.
+The Cost Management APIs provide the ability to explore cost and usage data via multidimensional analysis, where creating customized filters and expressions allow you to answer consumption-related questions for your Azure resources.
 These APIs are currently available for Azure Enterprise customers.